Quitting cigarettes is tough, we know, but meds can help.

 Studies show that people are about two to three times more likely to be smoke-free six to 12 months after their quit dates if they use nicotine replacement or other medication, plus counseling, compared with those who don’t use those tools.

-There are seven FDA-approved medications to help people quit smoking.
+There are six FDA-approved medications to help people quit smoking, Tindle said.
 Three are over-the-counter; the rest require a prescription.
-Below is a guide — just in time for the American Cancer Society’s Great American Smokeout on Nov.
-17.

 Over-the-counter nicotine replacement products:

-Oral forms of nicotine replacement medications (gum, lozenges, inhalers and nasal spray — more on those last two, below) are short-acting, meaning you should use them throughout the day to help manage cravings and withdrawal symptoms.
+Oral forms of nicotine replacement medications (gum, lozenges and nasal spray) are short-acting, meaning you should use them throughout the day to help manage cravings and withdrawal symptoms.

-• Nasal spray.
-Nicotine gets into your bloodstream from being absorbed by the lining of your nose.
+- Nasal spray.
+This type contains nicotine, which gets into your bloodstream by being absorbed by the lining of your nose.
 One spray to each nostril delivers about 1 mg of nicotine.

-• Varenicline, known by the branded name Chantix.
+- Varenicline, known by the branded name Chantix.
+It is a pill that does not contain nicotine.

-• Bupropion, known by the branded name Zyban.
+- Bupropion, known by the branded name Zyban.
+Like varenicline, it is a pill that does not have nicotine.

 Talk to your doctor about what kind of medication is best for your effort to quit smoking, and what help and side effects to expect from each.